Skip to main content

 • get_agreement_trends

-Use these when the client needs canonical lookup data or corpus-level context.
+Use these when the client needs canonical lookup data, corpus-level context, or MCP introspection metadata.

 Design Notes